-In this work, POMDPs are successfully combined with dynamic Bayesian networks in a joint framework, for optimal inspection and maintenance planning, in order to take advantage of the modeling flexibility of DBNs and the advanced optimization capabilities of POMDPs.
-We provide all relevant formulations for deriving both infinite and finite horizon POMDPs within a structural reliability context.
-The proposed framework is analyzed, implemented and tested for the case of a structural component subject to a time-invariant fatigue deterioration process, and the capability of state-of-the-art point-based POMDP value iteration methods to efficiently solve challenging I\&M optimization problems is verified.
-POMDP and typical heuristic-based policies are thoroughly compared, both in a traditional and a more complex problem settings, reflecting risk-based and/or periodic policy formulations, and results demonstrate that POMDPs achieve substantially lower costs in all cases, as compared with their counterparts.
+In this work, POMDPs are successfully combined with dynamic Bayesian networks in a joint framework, for optimal inspection and maintenance planning, in order to take advantage of both the modeling flexibility of DBNs and the advanced optimization capabilities of POMDPs.
+In particular, this paper originally derives the POMDP dynamics from DBNs, enabling optimal control of physically-based stochastic deterioration processes, modeled either through a conditional set of time-invariant parameters or as a function of the deterioration rate.
+We further provide all relevant formulations for deriving both infinite and finite horizon POMDPs within a structural reliability context.
+The proposed framework is analyzed, implemented, and tested for the case of a structural component subject to a fatigue deterioration process, and the capability of state-of-the-art point-based POMDP value iteration methods to efficiently solve challenging I\&M optimization problems is verified.
+POMDP and typical heuristic risk-based and/or periodic policies are thoroughly analyzed and compared, in a variety of problem settings, and results demonstrate that POMDP solutions achieve substantially lower costs in all cases, as compared to their counterparts.